Prepared by FTS, as Parents

 A Approach your child’s teacher or make a note in the reading record.

 A It is important that children experience the joy of reading and the children are encourage to read as much as possible.
-So long as it has been recorded in the reading record it will count towards the ‘5 times a week’ and the children will be rewarded with a star point for their commitment to reading.
+Please listen to your child read at least 5 times a week.

 Q How do I arrange school meals for my child?